A Workplace Traineeship is an arrangement between the employer

 - Motivated and qualified employees, resulting in increased workplace performance.

 - Training and assessment takes place on-the-job, not in the classroom.

 - Employees are recognised for the work they already do.

-- Training and assessment is driven and recorded online on the Tubal Learning Management System, no need for assignments or workbooks.
+- Training and assessment is driven by online learning management on the Tubal System, no need for assignments or workbooks.

 - Career pathway for employees.